All boat covers need to open so you can get in and out of your boat.

 And finally, keep your zips done up during boat storage.
 This will extend the life of your zip and cover.

-Canvas Barn Marine Trimming has it’s own special “Zip”…. our little Jack Russell who joined us a couple of years ago.
+Canvas Barn Marine Trimming has its own special “Zip”…. our little Jack Russell who joined us in 2012.
 She’s a boating expert!